sakshi12344/Collision-Analytics-Dashboard/README.md

 # Collision-Analytics-Dashboard
 Road collisions are one of the leading causes of death and injury worldwide.
 This project analyzes real collision data from Great Britain covering the years 2021 and 2022, with over 3,00,000 accident records.
 Using Microsoft Power BI, this dashboard transforms raw data into clear visual insights.
+The dataset contains 21 attributes including Accident Date, Severity, Location (Latitude/Longitude), Road Type, Speed Limit, Weather Conditions, Light Conditions, Vehicle Type, Number of Casualties, Number of Vehicles, and more.
+A Calendar table was also created to support time-based analysis.